OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 `Section 13.4 <https://specification.modelica.org/maint/3.5/packages.html#mapping-package-class-structures-to-a-hierarchical-file-system>`_.
 of the language specification.
 The file encoding must be UTF-8; the use of a BOM at the beginning of the file is deprecated and preferably avoided.
-If there are using non-ASCII characters in the comments or in the documentation of your library, make sure that the file is encoded as UTF-8.
+If there are non-ASCII characters in the comments or in the documentation of your library, make sure that the file is encoded as UTF-8.

-If a directory-based representation is chosen, each *.mo* file must start with a *within* clause, and each directory should contain a package.order that lists all the classes and constants defined as separate files in that directory.
+If a directory-based representation is chosen, each *.mo* file must start with a *within* clause, and each directory should contain a *package.order* file that lists all the classes and constants defined as separate files in that directory.

 When using revision control systems such as GIT or SVN, if the library is